 Derivatives are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured at their fair value.
 Fair values are obtained from quoted market prices in active markets, including recent market transactions, and valuation techniques.
-All derivatives are carried as assets when fair value is positive and as liabilities when fair value is negative.
+Derivatives are carried as assets when their fair value are positive and as liabilities when their fair value are negative.
+All changes in fair value are recognized as part of net trading and foreign exchange income in profit or loss.